An Example Of A Uri Would Be

 Q: Can I use IP addresses in URIs instead of domain names?

 A: Yes, you can use IP addresses in URIs instead of domain names.
-However, it is generally recommended to use domain names, as they are more human-readable and easier to remember.
+Still, it is generally recommended to use domain names, as they are more human-readable and easier to remember.
 Additionally, IP addresses can change over time, which can break URIs that rely on them.

 Q: How do I create a URL for a file on my local computer?